Niceural/devent/README.md

 <!-- screenshots -->

 This project consists in a decentralized application where users can create events, register to events, and more.
 It can be considered as a dummy web3 implementation of [eventbrite](https://www.eventbrite.co.uk/).
-The program (or smart contract) is deployed on [Solana](https://solana.com/) blockchain.
+The program (or smart contract) is deployed on [Solana](https://solana.com/) devnet.
 It has been submitted for examination by the [Solana Summer Camp Hackathon](https://solana.com/summercamp) judges.
 This project implements the following features:

 - an organizer can create a new event (with metadata stored off chain and arbitrary ticket price),
 - a wallet can register to an event (and pay in SOL if not free),